The Benefits of Care Continuum when Choosing a Seattle Retirement Community

 Skilled Nursing

 Skilled nursing takes place in a hospital setting and is predicated by a Doctor’s orders.
 Types of service provided in skilled nursing units include post-fall rehab, post-surgical rehab, post-infection rehab and end-of-life care among other services.
 The typical skilled nursing stay is eighteen days and many stays are covered by Medicare.
+In recent years, access to the full continuum of care in retirement communities has changed.
+Many retirement communities have exited or outsourced skilled nursing due to the financial burden that sometimes accompanies small skilled nursing operations.
+Many CCRCs may offer access to skilled nursing at an off-site location if not offered within the community.

 Is it Common to Find a Continuum of Care Across Retirement Communities?